The highs and lows of a "table for one".

 I don't care what anyone thinks of me, not any more.
 I imagine I look a bit miserable - sitting by myself, tapping away on my laptop, frowning in concentration at the screen.
 I'm not miserable - I'm doing exactly what I want to do.

 Eating at a dim sum restaurant by yourself isn't much fun.
 This is food that is designed for family-style eating.
 As a single diner, you end up being squeezed onto a table with a group who don't want you there.
 You can't share the baskets of steamed deliciousness with anyone, so you just end up taking more than you need from the trolley ladies as they trundle past.
-No, dim sum is not a table-for-one experience.
+Dim sum is not table-for-one appropriate.

-I haven't been back to Rossopomodoro, but I still ask for a table for one.
+I never went back to Rossopomodoro, but I still ask for a table for one.
 I still eat by myself.
 I eat alone.